If you are a former Midland Trust client, please click here to log in to your account. Looking for account resources? Click here.

 Managing Your Account

-During tax time, you might have heard mention of various IRS forms, such as Form 1099-R or 5498, relative to your self-directed account(s).
+During tax time, you might have heard mention of various IRS forms, such as Form 1099-R or 5498, relative to your self-directed accounts.
+Understanding the differences between 1099-R and 5498 is vital for tax reporting and compliance, especially if you are managing multiple retirement accounts.
 Here’s a quick explanation of each, as well as events that would trigger generation of these forms.

 Form 1099-R